stryker-mutator/mutation-testing-elements/docs/supported-mutators.md

 [🔝 Back to Top](#)

 ## Math Methods

+> Currently only implemented for Stryker.NET.
+Future implementations for other languages can be implemented differently.

 |      Original           |         Mutated         |
 | ----------------------- | ----------------------- |
 | `Acos()`                  | `Acosh()`                 |